tequdev/evernode-docs/docs/source/sdk/hotpocket/tutorials/instance-sync.md

 Submitting UNL request.
 ```

-Meanwhile in the node 4 log output, you should see following:
+Meanwhile, in the node 4 log output, you should see the following:

 ```
 20230527 00:59:40.644 [inf][hpc] ****Ledger created**** (lcl:55-eee7c852 state:3c90183b patch:35968a27)